kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-instance-configuration-file.md

 Both approaches can become messy and confusing, from different directions.
 When you need to make a change to all of the things in an environment, making changes to configuration files across dozens of stack projects is painful.
 When you need to change the configuration for a single stack across the various environments it's in, trawling through a tree full of configuration for dozens of other stacks is also not fun.

-Another drawback of stack parameter files comes when a stack is managed through a Continuous Delivery pipeline.
-In this case, making a change to the configuration for production involves committing a change to the parameter file in the stack's source code, and then waiting for the update to flow through the full pipeline to production.
-This can be painful, particularly for changes which are needed quickly.